Kwajalein Atoll: Japan in the Nan'yō: 1875–1945

 Japan had developed an interest in what it called the "South Seas" (南洋, Nan'yō) in the 19th century, prior to its imperial expansion into Korea and China.
 By 1875, ships from the newly established Imperial Japanese Navy began to hold training missions in the area.
 Shigetaka Shiga, a writer who accompanied a Navy cruise to the region in 1886, published his Current State of Affairs in the South Seas (南洋時事, Nan'yō jiji) in 1887, marking the first time a Japanese civilian published a firsthand account of Micronesia.
 Three years later, Shiga advocated for annexation of the area by claiming that doing so would "excite an expeditionary spirit in the demoralized Japanese race."

 Despite the appeal imperialism had for the Japanese public at the time, neither the Meiji government nor the Navy seized any pretexts to fulfill this popular aspiration.
 It was through the commercial operations of fisherman and traders that the Japanese first began to make a wider presence in the region, which continued to grow despite challenges from competing German commercial interests.

 At the outbreak of World War I in Europe, Japan joined the Triple Entente and seized the Marshall Islands against only token resistance.
-In 1922 the islands were placed under Japanese administration as a League of Nations Mandate, whereupon it was referred to as Kwezerin-kanshō (クェゼリン環礁) in Japan, part of the Nan'yō gunto.
+In 1922 the islands were placed under Japanese administration as a League of Nations Mandate, whereupon it was referred to as (クェゼリン環礁, Kwezerin-kanshō) in Japan, part of the Nan'yō gunto.
 The islands of the Kwajalein Atoll, especially the main island, served as a rural copra-trading outpost administered by Japanese civilians until the beginning of World War II in the Pacific in December 1941.

 Before the Pacific War, Japanese settlement in Kwajalein Atoll consisted mostly of traders and their families who worked at local branches of shops headquartered at nearby Jaluit Atoll.
 There were also local administrative staff at Kwajalein.
 With the establishment of Kwajalein's public school in 1935, schoolteachers were sent to the island from Japan.
 Most Marshall Islanders who recall those times describe a peaceful time of cooperation and development between Japanese and Marshallese, although the latter were not considered on the same social tier as Japanese.